-APES 110 Code of Ethics for Professional Accountants (PDF) is issued by the Accounting Professional and Ethical Standards Board (APESB).
+APES 110 Code of Ethics for Professional Accountants (including Independence Standards) ("the Code") is issued by the Accounting Professional and Ethical Standards Board (APESB).

-The Code is based on the Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants (IESBA) of the International Federation of Accountants (IFAC).
+The Code is based on the International Code of Ethics for Professional Accountants (including Independence Standards) issued by the International Ethics Standards Board for Accountants (IESBA) of the International Federation of Accountants (IFAC).
 Additional Australian definitions or paragraphs in the Code contain the prefix AUST.

 An overview of the Code